 If you mount hooks, brackets and other hardware only on studs, you're wasting lots of opportunities.
 The best strategy is to add a layer of 3/4-in. plywood over the drywall or bare studs.
 That gives you a continuous fastening surface, so you can mount storage hardware easily, arrange items in a space-efficient way and cram more stuff onto the wall.
-See how we doubled the storage capacity of this wall with plywood and inexpensive hardware here.
+See how we doubled the storage capacity of this wall with plywood and inexpensive hardware.

 If all the stuff in your garage is within easy reach, you're probably wasting lots of storage space.
 The high spaces may not be prime real estate for often-used tools, but they're perfect for long-term storage.
 Deep shelving or cabinets near the ceiling can hold a ton of seasonal stuff like holiday decorations or camping gear.
-See how to build a high storage platform here.

 If your garage does double duty as parking space and work space, a rolling workbench is essential.
 It lets you convert your garage into a workshop quickly and rolls up against the wall to restore parking space.
 The version shown here began as a standard rolling bench made from 2x4s and plywood.
 Then we added a slick feature: heavy-duty shelf brackets that make it the Swiss army knife of workbenches.
-See plans for a variety of workbenches here.

 You don't have to be a cabinetmaker to build big, sturdy cabinets— especially if you build them in place.
 All you have to do is screw 2x2s to the wall and ceiling and then screw plywood panels to the 2x2s to form the top, bottom and sides of cabinet boxes.
 This approach is simple, fast and economical; the materials cost about $250.
-Find the complete story on building these cabinets here.

 Most electrical codes require just one outlet in the garage.
 And that's just what most builders give you—one measly outlet for all your tools and toys.
 If you have open studs, you can easily run wire and add outlets as long as you follow a few basic rules (find articles about garage wiring here).